MTstateIntroStats/IntroStatActivitiesHybrid/_book/15-FinalExam-review.md

 \vspace{0.8in}

-h.
+j.
 Use the provided R script file to find the simulation p-value to assess the research question.
 Report the p-value.
 \vspace{0.3in}

-i.
+k.
 Interpret the p-value in the context of the problem.
 \vspace{0.8in}

-j.
+l.
 Write a conclusion to the research question based on the p-value.
 \vspace{0.8in}

-k.
+m.
 Using a significance level of $\alpha = 0.05$, what statistical decision will you make about the null hypothesis?
 \vspace{0.3in}

-l.
+n.
 Use the provided R script file to find a 95\% confidence interval.
 \vspace{0.3in}

-m.
+o.
 Interpret the 95\% confidence interval in context of the problem.
 \vspace{0.8in}

-n.
+p.
 Regardless to your answer in part g, calculate the standardized statistic.
 \vspace{0.4in}

-o.
+q.
 Interpret the value of the standardized statistic in context of the problem.
 \vspace{0.8in}

-p.
+r.
 Use the provided R script file to find the theory-based p-value.
 \vspace{0.3in}

-q.
+s.
 Use the provided R script file to find the appropriate t* multiplier and calculate the theory-based confidence interval.
 \vspace{0.5in}

-r.
+t.
 Does the theory-based p-value and CI match those found using simulation methods?
 Explain why or why not.
 \vspace{0.8in}

-s.
+u.
 What is the scope of inference for this study?
 \vspace{0.8in}

 \newpage